TerraTech: Gameplay

+It is also possible to play online with other players.

 Development

 The developers worked the concept into a playable demo in 2014 and presented it at indie games shows such as Rezzed, as well as actively promoted it through Steam, IndieDB, Twitch and other web platforms.
 A successful Kickstarter crowdfunding campaign followed after which an open beta was released as early access on the Steam platform.
 After a protracted development period, the version 1.0 was officially released in August 2018.

 Despite being released, the game remains in active development, and several major new features are planned.

 Reception

 Reviewers compared the gameplay to playing with Lego bricks, which they considered exciting and invoking of childhood memories.
-User interface, controls and the game AI, on the other hand, were less commended.
-The reviewer for AbsoluteXbox was particularly critical of unintuitive camera controls, clumsy driving performance and frustrating combat in the Xbox version.
+User interface, controls, and the game AI, on the other hand, were less commended.
+The reviewer for AbsoluteXbox was particularly critical of unintuitive camera controls, clumsy driving performance, and frustrating combat in the Xbox version.

+TerraTech Worlds

+In March 2024, Payload released TerraTech Worlds in early access as a successor to and a "reimagining of" the original TerraTech release.
+The studio received funding from Tencent and used Unreal Engine 5.
+The game will include co-op and PvE game modes from the start, and also feature solo and offline play.

+Payload laid off 25 employees in August 2024 but maintained that TerraTech and TerraTech Worlds would continue to be updated and maintained without interruption.